Newton Methods for Mean Field Games: A Numerical Study: Numerical tests

 We consider a one-dimensional MFG system featuring a non-separable Hamiltonian,

 In this test, we compute the solution of the system using the Newton--SL scheme, with parameters $\gamma = 1.5$, $\zeta = 1$, spatial step $h = 5 \cdot 10^{-3}$, and time step $\Delta t = h^{3/2}/2$.

 In Figure~\ref{non-sep-1d}, we display the time evolution of the approximated density and value function at the time instants $t_k \in \{0, 0.2, 0.4, 0.6, 0.8, 1\}$.
 We observe that the population distribution splits into two groups: one moving toward the left target and the other toward the right target.
 However, due to the presence of congestion and crowd-aversion effects, neither group fully concentrates on its respective target at the final time.
 For this non-separable Hamiltonian test, the simulation obtained with the Newton--SL scheme is stable and accurate, and remains fully consistent with the reference outcomes reported in~\cite{litest}.

+We then vary the value of the diffusion coefficient $\nu$ to investigate its influence on the solution.
+Figure~\ref{diffrent-diff} reports the terminal density $m(T,x)$ and the initial value function $u(0,x)$ for $\nu \in \{0.2,\,0.05,\,0.005\}$.
+In particular, we can see that decreasing $\nu$ reduces diffusive smoothing and yields a more pronounced separation/concentration of the distribution at final time.
+Finally, Table~\ref{tab:test3} reports the corresponding iteration counts and CPU times for each value of $\nu$.